 How Does Visual Presentation Engage Customers More?

-Humans are intelligent and emotional animals, and as such, we are strongly influenced by visuals.
+Humans are intelligent, and emotional animals, and we are strongly influenced by visuals.

 According to E.N.
 Marieb’s book Human Anatomy and Physiology, our brain processes visual information 60,000 times faster than textual information.
 You can then create strong retention when you give your clients the ability to take that material home.

 That content with relevant images gets 94% more views than content without relevant images, tells us how visual content is engaging more of our brains.
 As a result, it’s creating a deeper presence of the brand in the minds of consumers.